sourceduty/Chatbot_Environment/README.md

 ### Virtual Chatbot Environments

 A virtual environment for chatbot simulations refers to a digital space where chatbots can interact with users or other entities in a controlled setting.
 This environment is designed to mimic real-world scenarios or specific contexts in which the chatbot is intended to operate.
-Here's an examination of this concept:

 #
 ### Purpose: